Remember back in the day when children were told to go outside to play (on their own) or sent to the basement to play with all of their toys?

 Free Play Provides Real Life Problem Solving and Conflict Resolution

 Problems will arise when children are left to play on their own.

 This will be the case for solitary play or if multiple children are playing together.

-The other day my kids realized that some of the buttons on the kitchen weren’t working (they used to make sounds, but the batteries haven’t been changed since we got the kitchen 5 years ago) and they wanted them to work again.
+I still remember when my kids realized that some of the buttons on the kitchen weren’t working (they used to make sounds, but the batteries hadn’t been changed in years) and they wanted them to work again.

-My son figured out that there were probably batteries that had died.
+My son (5 at the time) figured out that there were probably batteries that had died.

-My daughter then looked around the kitchen for spots where batteries may be located.
+My daughter (7 at the time) then looked around the kitchen for spots where batteries may be located.
 She found a few places and realized she would need a screwdriver.

 She then proceeded to go to the garage to find the correct screwdriver and then began removing the screws (my husband and I were both nearby, but we let her figure everything out on her own).